gvwilson/sdxpy/src/finale/index.md

 and gives students the tools they need to tell the good from the bad.

 In retrospect,
-I think this is what I was groping toward with [%b Oram2007 Brown2011 Brown2012 %].
+this is what [%b Oram2007 Brown2011 Brown2012 %] were groping toward.
 I think that if our community had decided fifty years ago to think of what we do as "industrial design for software" rather than "software engineering",